Wolfxzy15/taskmanager1/README.md

 NOTE:
 To run the code open the folder in VScode
-Create a new terminal and type "php artisan serve" make anew terminala and type "npm run dev"
+Create a new terminal and type "php artisan serve" make a new terminal and type "npm run dev"